-Kwanza Tukule Foods, run by Khadija Mohamed-Churchill is seeking to change the way lower income earners in Nairobi access affordable, delicious and nutritious protein sources, utilising the latest digital technology and sustainable practices.
+Kwanza Tukule Foods is seeking to change the way lower income earners in Nairobi, Kenya eat away from home.
+With a focus on providing access to affordable, delicious and nutritious protein foods and utilising the latest digital technology and sustainable practices, the company aims to transform food vending in Kenya and the region's urban landscape.

 Innovation is on the rise in Africa and the use of technology to solve day to day problems is moving full steam ahead, and with it the kinds of enterpreneurs and solutions being launched in the Continent.